Touch of Evil: 1976 release

-During the early 1970s, Robert Epstein, a UCLA film studies professor, had requested a film print for a screening in his class.
+Robert Epstein, a UCLA film studies professor, had requested a film print for a screening in his class in the early 1970s.
 Inside the Universal archives, he discovered a 108-minute print of Touch of Evil.
-On December 15, 1973, it was publicly screened at the Los Angeles County Museum of Art as part of "The 50 Great American Films".
-In June 1975, the American Film Institute, recognizing the historical value of the discovery, had submitted a duplicated negative to the Library of Congress for preservation.
+It was publicly screened at the Los Angeles County Museum of Art as part of "The 50 Great American Films" on December 15, 1973.
+The American Film Institute, recognizing the historical value of the discovery, had submitted a duplicated negative to the Library of Congress for preservation in June 1975.
 A 16 mm re-release provided through United World Films, Universal Pictures' non-theatrical distribution arm, was also discussed.
 Subsequently, it was screened at the Paris Film Festival, which was followed with a wide theatrical re-release by Universal Pictures that recognized an increased interest among film fans in Welles's works.

-In 1975, Jonathan Rosenbaum published an article in the film magazine Sight & Sound, claiming that, except for a few minor details, the version was "apparently identical to Welles' final cut," and described it as the "definitive version".
+Jonathan Rosenbaum published an article in the film magazine Sight & Sound in 1975, claiming that, except for a few minor details, the version was "apparently identical to Welles' final cut," and described it as the "definitive version".
 Joseph McBride, in a letter to Sight & Sound, issued a correction, identifying the cut as the "preview" version.